Larkin Poe: Career

-In February 2017, Larkin Poe performed as part of the backing band at the MusiCares tribute to Tom Petty in Los Angeles, accompanying such artists as Jackson Browne and Don Henley.
+In February 2017, Larkin Poe performed as part of the backing band at the MusiCares tribute to Tom Petty in Los Angeles, accompanying such artists as Jackson Browne and Don Henley of the Eagles.

-Larkin Poe's cover of the traditional song "John the Revelator" was used as the Series 3 episode 13 ending music for the Fox TV show Lucifer.
+Larkin Poe's cover version of the traditional song "John the Revelator" was used as the Series 3 episode 13 ending music for the Fox TV series Lucifer.

 In 2017, Larkin Poe released their self-produced sophomore album, Peach, which was nominated for the Blues Foundation Best Emerging Artist Album in 2018.

 Larkin Poe released their third studio album, Venom & Faith, on November 9, 2018.
 The album was recorded in Nashville, produced by Rebecca and Megan, and engineered and mixed by Roger Alan Nichols.
 Venom & Faith reached #1 on the Billboard blues album chart for the week of November 24, 2018.
 The album was nominated for the 2020 Grammy Award for Best Contemporary Blues Album.

-Larkin Poe were one of the headliners at the 2020 Mahindra Blues Festival in Mumbai, India.
-Although relatively unknown in that part of the world, the duo left a mark with their performance of "When God Closes a Door".
-They then surprised their fans with the first live performance of the title track from their next album.
-Shortly after that, the duo announced the dates of their USA tour via their social media pages.
+Larkin Poe played at the 2020 Mahindra Blues Festival in Mumbai, India.
+Relatively unknown in that part of the world, the duo impressed with their rendition of "When God Closes a Door", and premiered the title track from their next album.

 Larkin Poe's fourth studio album Self Made Man was released on June 12, 2020, on Tricki-Woo Records.
 The lead single, "She's a Self Made Man", was released in March 2020.
 Self Made Man reached #1 on the Billboard blues album chart for the week of June 27, 2020, making it their second consecutive number-one album.

 On November 20, 2020, Larkin Poe released their fifth studio album, Kindred Spirits, a covers album featuring renditions of songs by Lenny Kravitz, Neil Young, Elvis Presley, Phil Collins, Elton John, and others.
+On November 11, 2022, they released their sixth studio album, Blood Harmony.
+Blood Harmony would go on to win the 2024 Grammy Award for Best Contemporary Blues Album.

-On November 11, 2022, Larkin Poe released their sixth studio album, Blood Harmony.
+On January 22, 2025 they released the album Bloom.
+The album was co-produced by Rebecca Lovell, Megan Lovell, and Tyler Bryant.